 Villa Savoye is located on the western outskirts of Paris.
 It’s named after the family who commissioned it.
 The mansion is an example of early modern architecture.
 Its design includes long horizontal windows to enhance natural lighting.

-However, the Germans looted the villa and made it inhabitable during World War II.
-The building was almost demolished in the 1950s.
+The Germans looted the villa and made it inhabitable during World War II and the building was almost demolished in the 1950s.
 There were some structural defects, and the contractors demanded extra payments.

 The Savoye family had a few issues with the building and only lived there between 1931 and 1940.
 It later became the property of the local government.
 The Villa Savoye was added to the French registry of monuments in 1965.